stoyicker/ivv/README.md

 # Tests
 White-box JVM-based unit tests are written using JUnit and instrumented ones using Espresso.
-Feel free to run them using the different `test` and `cAT` Gradle tasks in each module.
+Feel free to run them using the different `test` and `cAT` Gradle tasks.
+Note that to be able to run cAT the application must not be installed on the device already or there will be an issue with conflicting providers as the name of list.impl.InitializationContentProvider is the same in the normal and test APKs.

 # Points of discussion
 * Mockk vs Mockito: Not too different from each other.
 Mockk is almost exclusively a Kotlin DSL for wrapper Mockito, plus a couple of added 'niceties' such as taking advantage of Kotlin's reified types to provide compile-time safe mocks of generic types.
-* Full-stack integration vs mocked-data instrumentation tests: The only instrumented tests in this project (let's leave the ones in `_splash` out, they are too simple) are using mocked data to avoid false negatives - failures where the culprit is outside of the app, such as for example server issues or network problems in a test where we need/assume that these work fine).
+* Full-stack integration vs mocked-data instrumentation tests: The only instrumented tests in this project are using mocked data to avoid false negatives - failures where the culprit is outside of the app, such as for example server issues or network problems in a test where we need/assume that these work fine).
 These are good tests, but I also think that tests that rely on the actual situation also provide useful information when the entire stack is part of the product, as they can help identify situations that are still relevant to the product, such as breaking changes to the contract between server and clients.
 It's also important to mention however that they should not be relied on to test the client itself as, like mentioned before, can fail due to circumstances independent of the correctness of the app.
 In this case there are no tests of this kind as I've chosen to focus on other things, but it may have been a good idea to have a couple if only to verify that the endpoint is correct, for example.
 * White- vs black-box JVM tests: As you can see the only JVM tests I've written are white-box.
 This